Kiuwan logo

 Step 1: Embed security in development

 Start each release with security in mind.
-Instead of adding security at the end, take steps to enhance security throughout the development cycle.
+Instead of adding security at the end, enhance security throughout the development cycle.
 However, development has the potential to become siloed, such that different teams may have different procedures, tools, and outcomes.
-Ensuring the security of code becomes even more challenging if an organization outsources part of the process to an external development provider.
+Ensuring code security becomes even more challenging if an organization outsources part of the process to an external development provider.

-To avoid these pitfalls, security and development teams must remain actively engaged in building critical relationships and maintaining a collaborative, security-minded culture.
+Security and development teams must actively build critical relationships and maintain a collaborative, security-minded culture to avoid these pitfalls.
 A direct connection between development and security staff limits the segmentation of these two areas and results in peers working toward the same goal.

 All security and development team members should use the same analysis and code scanning tools.
 The development community and those who write business and software requirements should also develop a deep partnership.

 Moreover, new hires should be passionate about security.
-Finding team members who have a passion for security and growing their technical skills in-house will bring dividends to any DevOps team by building a security culture.
+Finding team members who share this passion and growing their technical skills in-house will pay dividends to any DevOps team by building a security culture.

 The Open Web Application Security Project, or OWASP, offers tools and tutorials to help developers and security staff learn and collaborate on best practices for developing secure applications.